OddOneOut/bwp-google-xml-sitemaps/readme.txt

 **Thanks everyone for using this plugin!**

 = 1.0.4 =
 * Hot fix for WordPress in other languages, such as French, Russian.
 Prior to this version this plugin tries to use posts' and taxonomies' labels to build sitemaps' URLs in plural forms (e.g. taxonomy_categories).
-Unfortunately this breaks sitemaps when labels contain UTF8 characters with marks (such as catégories).
+Unfortunately this breaks sitemaps when labels contain UTF8 characters with marks (such as catï¿½gories).
 All sitemaps now have singular forms.
 Hope that we will have a better solution in the future.

 **This change will make all logs' contents change as well.
 To remove redundant logs, please deactivate this plugin and then reactivate it.**